bikaylee/Jump-Jump/docs/final.md

 Layers that store information about the next platform with one layer containing all available blocks and the other containing only glass blocks.
 Also, information of the current platforms or other platforms besides the next platform are excluded.
 <br>

-First Layer: 5 x 10 of all available blocks <br>
+**First Layer:** 5 x 10 of all available blocks <br>
-Second Layer: 5 x 10 of only glass block
+**Second Layer:** 5 x 10 of only glass block

 <br>
 ### Action Space
 <br>
 #### Velocity
 Since degree is taken into account and avoids our agent jumping onto the current platform again, the minimum velocity must be over a distance of 4.25m and the maximum velocity must be under a distance of 9m.
-The reason for disabling the agent jumping onto the same platform is to get correct and precise observation data for training.
+The reason for disabling the agent jumping onto the same platform is to get correct and precise observation data for training. <br>
-Velocity = [8.05, 11.72]
+**Velocity = [8.05, 11.72]**

 <br><br>
 #### Degree